Me or I am?

 Who am I, prior to the arising of the personal story?

-Who am I, free of faulty thinking, free of suffering?
+Who am I, free of suffering?

 Do I see Life as it IS, or do I see everything filtered through the lens of "me", the assumed personal doer I believe myself to be?